-- Once we accept a claim we'll pay the benefit within five days providing we have valid payment details; - We'll pay promptly any premium refunds that may arise; - We'll request information about you or the insured persons only to the extent it is necessary to ensure the efficient running of your policy; - We'll copy in your adviser to any correspondence we send to you; - We won't copy you or your adviser into any correspondence sent to individuals in connection with assessing their health (to protect their privacy), but we will ensure you and your adviser are aware of the progress and results of such assessments.
+- Once we accept a claim we will pay the benefit within five days providing we have valid payment details. - We will pay promptly any premium refunds that may arise. - We will request information about you or the insured persons only to the extent it is necessary to ensure the efficient running of your policy. - We will copy in your adviser to any correspondence we send to you. - We will not copy you or your adviser into any correspondence sent to individuals in connection with assessing their health (to protect their privacy), but we will ensure you and your adviser are aware of the progress and results of such assessments.